andrewD46/text-to-sql-chatbot/README.md

 # 🤖 Text-to-SQL Chatbot

-An intelligent chatbot for converting natural language to SQL queries with the ability to execute them and visualize results.
+This is a simple example of an AI chatbot for converting natural language into SQL queries with the ability to execute them and visualize the results.

 ## 📋 Project Description